 Because successive powers of ten are a factor of ten larger than the power which precedes it we have a powerful tool to study things that exist on massive scales - like our universe.
-In their wonderful book Powers of Ten authors Philip Morrison (American Physicist and Author; 1915 - 2005)1 and Phylis Morrison (American Teacher, Educator, and Author; - 2002) provide a tour of the universe by starting at the edge of our local cluster of galaxies and with each successive page moving our viewpoint a factor of ten closer.
-After some 25 pages we see we have been focusing on a couple lying on a blanket at a city park in Chicago, Illinois.
+In their wonderful book Powers of Ten authors Philip Morrison (American Physicist and Author; 1915 -2005)3 and Phylis Morrison (American Teacher, Educator, and Author; - 2002) provide a tour of the universe by starting at the edge of our local cluster of galaxies and with each successive page moving our viewpoint a factor of ten closer.
+We see galaxy clusters, then several galaxies, then a single galaxy, then part of its arm, then a solar system, then a planet, etc. After some 25 pages we see we have been focusing on a couple lying on a blanket at a city park in Chicago, Illinois.
 Not stopping there, the photos continue to move ten times closer, eventually reaching the sub-atomic particles that make up the DNA of one of these people.
-Subsequent movies, flip-books, screen savers, and interactive Internet sites immortalize this powerful idea.2
+Subsequent movies, flip-books, screen savers, and interactive Internet sites immortalize this powerful idea.
+One wonderful interactive, online tour is at: